rootkovska/rootkovska.github.io/contact.md

 A notable exception are mailing lists.
 Some majordomos rewrite parts of the messages by adding info on how to unsubscribe from a given ML.
 That, unfortunately, breaks any attached digital signatures to the messages, of course.

-The whole thing started when Microsoft pushed MIME multipart extension to accomodate the marketing department needs, relying on channel security enforced by PPTP.
+The whole "breaking the things" started when Microsoft pushed MIME multipart extension to accomodate the marketing department needs, relying on channel security enforced by PPTP.
 Geniuses.
-But it is a long and tricky story.
+But it is a long and pretty tricky story.

+Once a nice chinese guy told me "QQ is Microsoft" but I had no idea of what he was speaking about: all I knew was that QQ was a popular instant messaging app in China... and their culture is one of the most cryptic to my eyes and the eyes of all my ancestors.
+It's pretty hard to communicate properly.
+So ...
+"MIME multipart is Microsoft" ... give it for good, and stay there.

 Phone, Skype, etc.